wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 2 Nevertheless , the men of Columbia were not dismayed , but poured out their thunders upon them in abundance.

-3 And Joshua , sir-named Barney , who commanded the vessels of Columbia near the place , with bis brave men , went out upon the land , and fought against them with desperation.
+3 And Joshua , sir-named Barney , who commanded the vessels of Columbia near the place , with his brave men , went out upon the land , and fought against them with desperation.

 4 For he had ordered his little fleet to be burnt with fire , that the men of Britain might not profit thereby , and it blew up in the air with a loud noise.